jakubm3/RobotCleaningSimulation/README.md

-		findTileWithId(int id) - returns tile object with id or null getWidth() - returns int (width of room) getHeight() - returns int (height of room) isRoomValid() - returns bool.
+		findTileWithId(int id) - returns tile object with id or null getWidth() - returns int (width of room) getHeight() - returns int (height of room) isSimulationValid() - returns bool.
 Room must contain: only 1 charger; obstacle on every edge of room; every floor can be reached from base;
 		runSimulation(int simulationRuns) - spawns robot in charger and calls findTarget on it.
 Runs until robot says it has finished.
 Then dependent on simulation mode new trash appears or simulation is over;

 Robot: